hirzi/Workshop/README.md

 The output file together with some plotting scripts should now have been downloaded to your Desktop (if not, please check the paths in the code above).

-Open PCA.R in RStudio and run the code.
-It will be necessary to change the path on line 10 of the code to the path of your Desktop (or the path where you downloaded to).
+Open Plot_PCA.R in RStudio and run the code.
+It will be necessary to change the path on line 10 (after "setwd") of the code to the path of your Desktop (or the path where you downloaded to).
 If you have time, see if you can follow some of the code.

 <details>